 During the sales process, you established yourself as an advisor and consultant for the client.
 After the sale, you don’t want your client to see you as just another sales team member.
 Your relationship with them is not about upselling and cross-selling at this point.
 As an account manager, you should act as a trusted advisor, always looking for solutions that will benefit the client.

 One way to establish yourself as a consultant with your client’s best interests at heart is to recommend solutions even if they’re not directly related to your business’s products or services.
 For example, let your client know about an upcoming industry trade show you think they could benefit from.
 Share information about an ancillary service that could improve their operations.

 Finding ways for your clients to thrive establishes your status as a trusted advisor they can count on.

-The best way to build customer loyalty and strong accounts is to let your clients know that you truly care about them and their business.
+The best way to build customer loyalty and solid, long-term accounts is to let your clients know you care about them and their business.
 To show you care about their success, look past commissions and understand that your job is to help.

 Helping your clients means trying to upsell or cross-sell only if you have additional products and services that align with their business goals and objectives.
 Never try to upsell a client until you’ve done the groundwork and built trust.

 What works for one client may not work for another, so personalizing your approach is crucial.
 Look for ways to anticipate what your clients will need in the future and prepare to address their needs before they happen.

 An account management strategy involves managing and growing your company’s relationships with its most valuable and essential clients.
 Business-to-business (B2B) organizations typically prioritize an account management strategy.

 A successful account management strategy benefits your business and clients in the following ways: